June 11, 2017

 Where can I park?

-There is parking available at the finish behind Mill Mall near the track .
-Note: The race parking lot is very close the finish line.
-There are no buses after the race.
+There is parking available behind the Mill Mall (located off Forest Avenue), which is very near the track finish.
+Note: There are NO buses returning to the start after the race.

 What is the age requirement to participate?